viseshrp/whatsonpypi/README.md

 ## 🧠 How this project works

 No real magic here.
 It uses the `requests` package to hit the public PyPI REST API, parses the JSON and displays it.
-There's also some basic file manipulation to modify requirements files.
 Embarrassingly simple.

 ## 🛠️ Features